 HIV stigma, discrimination and PMTCT

-A body of research has highlighted how HIV-related stigma and discrimination affect a pregnant woman's decision to enrol on PMTCT programmes and interrupt adherence to treatment and retention in care.78
+A body of research has highlighted how HIV-related stigma and discrimination can affect a pregnant woman's decision to enrol on PMTCT programmes and interrupt adherence to treatment and retention in care.78

 It has been estimated that over 50% of vertical HIV transmissions globally can be attributed to the cumulative effect of stigma.79

 Stigma in healthcare settings

-"many health workers don’t have the necessary skill and equipment to confidently handle delivery for an HIV positive woman and given the risk of accidental exposure, most nurses shy away from dealing with such patients.89
+Many healthcare workers don’t have the necessary skills or equipment to confidently handle delivery for an HIV-positive woman, and given the risk of accidental exposure, most nurses shy away from dealing with such patients.89